Notice

 Plymouth City Council

 Plymouth City Council has been awarded £316,691 to support the decarbonisation of the East End Business Centre and Derriford Park, both of which serve as office spaces.
-Air source heat pumps will be installed at both sites, while pipework improvements and new building energy management systems will improve the overall energy efficiency of the sites.
+Air source heat pumps will be installed at both sites, while pipework improvements and new building energy management systems will help improve the overall energy efficiency of the spaces.

 South Gloucestershire Council